Welcome to the Frontenac INTERACT CLUB

 - Sold cookies and raised funds in December 2009 to help buy solar panels for a secondary school in Tanzania; this school did not have electricity … or doors or windows or desks, and very few books

-- Sold bracelets hand-made by Ugandan women and raised over $2,000 for tuition and school supplies for Ugandan children
+- Raised over $2,000 for tuition and school supplies for Ugandan children

 - Collected small toys and hygiene items for care packages that were sent to orphanages in Guatemala

 - Collect used cell phones and chargers for recycling; the biology classes take them to the recycling program at the Metro Toronto Zoo Lowland Gorilla Pavilion.
 The gorillas in the Congo are displaced and killed when their habitat is mined for tantalum, a mineral used in cell phones

 - Participated in an International Exchange to Italy (2011), Turkey (2013) and Switzerland (2014)

 - Participated in Rotary Club sponsored humanitarian mission to El Salvador (2010 and (2011)

 - Worked jointly with FSS Family Studies (2012) to sew dresses from pillow cases for relief care to Hait